The LSAT and the GRE: Two options for law school applications

 The Law School Admissions Test (LSAT) is the preferred test for law school admissions.
 Recently, some law schools began using the Graduate Record Exam (GRE), creating a second option for fulfilling the standardized test requirement on law school applications.

 Even if you have done well on previous standardized tests, you should devote at least two months to studying for the LSAT.
-There is a free Khan Academy preparation course available on the LSAC website that allows you to focus on the question types you find most difficult, and many students have found this helpful.
-Other applicants pay to take an LSAT prep course.
+Most students take an LSAT prep course, and numerous options are available.
 You can also buy study materials and prepare for the exam by yourself.
 There are also GRE prep courses available.

 The decision about which test to take depends on many individual factors, and you should consult with a prelaw advisor before you make this important decision.